 Get yourself a ticket and join us in this street photography adventure and race to the finish line.

-The UPR RTD takes place in several locations in Paris.
+The UPR PAR takes place in several locations in Paris.
 We’ll disclose the first and last checkpoint once we have it.
 Keep watching this space for further updates.

 CP1 - T.B.A.

 CP4 - T.B.A.

 CP1 - 10:00 - 11:00

 For this first Paris edition we’re doing only the classic race format.